 There is the possibility that the names and/or contents of files can be conflicting.
 The system checks the files before adding them.
 You will be prompted to chose the correct file should any conflicts be found.

-WARNING: Replacing an ESI file sets the configuration of any devices linked to the ESI file to the new file's defaults.
-You will be prompted to confirm or cancel replacing an ESI file and the device's configuration.
-EDI files can be replaced by:
+WARNING: Replacing an ESI file changes the configuration of any associated device to the new file.
+You will be prompted to confirm or cancel replacing an ESI file and the associated devices' configurations.

+ESI files will be replaced when: